 Central Michigan University’s Clarke Historical Library offers an annual award to improve access to a Michigan newspaper.
-Applications are accepted in the fall, and five finalists whose newspapers have been nominated will be encouraged to show their support by voting electronically or by mailing a Michigan picture postcard to the Clarke.
+Applications are accepted in the winter, and five finalists whose newspapers have been nominated will be encouraged to show their support by voting electronically or by mailing a Michigan picture postcard to the Clarke.
 The newspaper that receives the most votes will be selected and included in the Clarke Historical Library’s Digital Michigan Newspapers Database, found

 National Digital Newspaper Grant

 In August 2012, the Clarke Historical Library received a grant from the National Endowment for the Humanities' National Digital Newspaper Program to digitize culturally significant Michigan newspapers.